cmstas/Software/dataMCplotMaker/README.md

   - --noLegend: to suppress the legend
   - --png: to make output as png rather than pdf (must specify output name)
   - --dataColor: to change the data color to something other than black
+  - --ratioColor: to change the ratio color to something other than black
   - --drawDots: to draw the backgrounds as dots rather than lines (recommended only for ratios like fake or flip rates)
   - --showPercentage: to show the percentage of the integral of each MC plot contributing to the total background
   - --percentageInBox: visual alternative to showPercentage which puts the percentage in the marker boxes of the legend